gustavoimada/data-structures-implementations/cpp/huffman-tree/README.md

 C++ implementation of Huffman encoding and decoding using binary trees, ordered linked lists and file manipulation.

-This project was imported from the previous standalone `huffman-tree` repository so it can live together with the broader data structures collection.

 ## Highlights

 - Reads text files.